TanushreeSarkar/Non-Cliche-CS-Project-Ideas-Repository/README.md

 ## 🤝 Contributing

 Got a unique project idea?
 Fork this repo, add it to the relevant branch file, and submit a pull request.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detail
+Built by Tanushree Sarkar

 ## 📜 License